FIWARE/context.Orion-LD/README.md

 Issues on this projects can be reported as [github issues](https://github.com/FIWARE/context.Orion-LD/issues), while questions are preferred on [Stack Overflow](http://stackoverflow.com/questions/tagged/fiware-orion), using the tag `fiware-orion`.

-> The latest release of Orion-LD is [1.6.0](https://github.com/FIWARE/context.Orion-LD/releases/tag/1.6.0) from July 2024
+> The latest release of Orion-LD is [1.7.0](https://github.com/FIWARE/context.Orion-LD/releases/tag/1.7.0) from October 2024

 Orion-LD is a Context Broker and [CEF](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/About+us) [building block](https://joinup.ec.europa.eu/collection/egovernment/solution/cef-context-broker) for context data